bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 ## Acknowledgements

-Thanks to the different funding sources, Bosch Research Pittsburgh and Sense Of Wonder Group.
+Thanks to the different funding sources, Bosch Research Pittsburgh, Sense Of Wonder Group and CONACyT.